mwangdakota/pages-uswds-jekyll/pages/about.md

 # About America's Seed Fund powered by NSF

-America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate for Engineering.
-NSF is a federal agency that supports research and education across all fields of science and engineering, currently with an $8.5 billion budget.
+    <p>We focus on transforming scientific and engineering discoveries into products and services with commercial and societal impact.
+The deep technologies we fund show promise but their success hasn’t yet been validated.
+And, each year, we award $200+ million to about 400 startups across the United States.America’s Seed Fund is a program within the <a href="https://www.nsf.gov/" target="_blank">National Science Foundation</a> and housed within the <a href="https://www.nsf.gov/div/index.jsp?div=IIP" target="_blank">Division of Industrial Innovation and Partnerships</a> within the Directorate for Engineering. </p>
-   <p>Through the merit review process, NSF funds the most innovative ideas in science and engineering.
-Notable NSF-supported advances include LASIK eye surgery, Doppler radar, the Internet, web browsers, bar codes, magnetic resonance imaging, inkjet printers, computer-aided design systems, tissue engineering, and other technology-based innovations that spur economic activity and improve the quality of life for all Americans.</p>

 </div>
 </div>